 We invite applications from biochemists, biologists, chemists, computer scientists, engineers, mathematicians, neurobiologists and physicists who are passionate in their pursuit of important problems in basic scientific and technical research.

-Janelia Farm hosts conferences and lab heads are encouraged to organize meetings in their areas of interest.
-A central objective of Janelia Farm is to free scientists to focus on their research and minimize distractions.
+Janelia hosts conferences and lab heads are encouraged to organize meetings in their areas of interest.
+A central objective of Janelia is to free scientists to focus on their research and minimize distractions.
 The infrastructure of the campus is designed to support the creativity, insight, courage, experimental skill, and effort of the resident scientists.

-The three-year, non-renewable appointment gives Junior Fellows an opportunity to establish themselves as effective independent investigators tackling ambitious research projects.
+The three-year, non-renewable appointment gives Fellows an opportunity to establish themselves as effective independent investigators tackling ambitious research projects.
 Under exceptional circumstances, the appointment can be extended for a further two years.

-Junior Fellows are recruited from a wide spectrum of disciplines.
+Fellows are recruited from a wide spectrum of disciplines.
 They typically have little or no prior experience running their own lab.
 Postdoctoral experience is not required.

 The application system for the Junior Fellow competition is now open!
 The deadline for all materials, including letters of reference, is May 15, 2015, 2:00 PM EST. To begin, visit the application page.

 Selected candidates will have to attend a recruiting symposium at Janelia on Thursday, September 17, 2015.